skypjack/entt/README.md

 ```

 The full list of accepted types of events isn't required.
 Handlers are created
-internally on the fly and thus each type of event is accepted by default.<br/>
+internally on the fly and thus each type of event is accepted by default.

 Whenever an event is published, an emitter provides the listeners with a
 reference to itself along with a const reference to the event.
 Therefore
 listeners have an handy way to work with it without incurring in the need of
 capturing a reference to the emitter itself.<br/>
-Every time a connection between an emitter and a listener is established, an
+In addition, an opaque object is returned each time a connection is established
-opaque object is returned to allow the caller to disconnect them later.
+between an emitter and a listener, allowing the caller to disconnect them at a
+later time.<br/>
 The opaque object used to handle connections is both movable and copyable.
-An
+On
-event emitter is movable but not copyable by default instead.<br/>
+the other side, an event emitter is movable but not copyable by default.

-To create an instance, no arguments are required:
+To create new instances of an emitter, no arguments are required:

 ```cpp
 MyEmitter emitter{};